Prof. David Borchers

 Acoustic Spatial Capture-Recapture Methods:

-I am working with Rachel Fewster, Ben Stevenson and Paul van Dam-Bates, to develop "cluster capture-recapture" methods for situations in which capture histories are not known.
+I am working with Rachel Fewster, Ben Stevenson and Paul van Dam-Bates, to develop spatial capture-reapture methods for situations in which capture histories are not known.
 This situation occurs quite often with acoustic surveys because it is often impossible to identify individuals when they are heard and not seen.
-With Erica Ye and Yuheng Wang, I am also looking into integrating AI methods for species identification from acoustic surveys, with spatial capture-recapture methods, while Filippo Franchini and I are developing methods for acoustic surveys of gibbons.
+With Erica Ye and Yuheng Wang, I am also looking into integrating AI methods for species identification from acoustic surveys, with spatial capture-recapture methods, while Filippo Franchini and I are developing methods for acoustic surveys of gibbons from mobile survey platforms.